REIR-Group2016/S3-KD-TREE/README.txt

  *  Describe your method for range search in a kd-tree.
  **********************************************************************/

-Made a private helper method as is appropriate for data security.
-In said helper class we had several special cases:
+A private helper method was created as is appropriate for data security.
+In said helper method we had several special cases:
 If the input node is null, if the input node is vertical and if its not.

 If its vertical the method compares x-coordinates to see if they go outside the min or max.
 If it isn't vertical the method compares